fabiot100/DevOps/README.md

 # DevOps Repository

-This repository contains many tools that are used in much companies, with focus in DevOps.
+This repository contains some tools that are used in much companies, with focus in DevOps.